Strivin0311/ai-learning/tasks/cv/obj_det.md

 # Object Detection
-*Here's some resources about Object Detection*
+*Here're some resources about Object Detection*

 ### Face Detection